-Allergic Living contributor Nicole Smith, who also resides in Colorado and has a college-age son with multiple allergies, has a strong interest in helping teens and young adults manage food allergies.
-As an allergy parent, she was deeply affected by the loss of Simon Katz to anaphylaxis, and sought to find out what could be learned from his tragedy.
+Allergic Living contributor Nicole Smith, who also resides in Colorado and has a son with multiple allergies, has a strong interest in helping teens manage food allergies.
+As an allergy parent, she was deeply affected by the loss of Simon Katz to anaphylaxis.
+She sought to find out what could be learned from his tragedy.

 One thing that’s seldom discussed is the impact of fatal anaphylaxis on a young person’s friends, as well as the potential role friends play in reaction prevention.
-Nicole reached out to two of Simon’s friends, who share their stories below, not just of losing Simon that fateful September evening, but also what they wish they had known about food allergies, what they wish they could have done for their friend, the pain they have lived with – and what they want other kids to know to prevent losing another young person to this disease.
+Nicole reached out to two of Simon’s friends, who share their stories below.
+They speak not just of losing Simon that September evening, but also what they wish they had known about food allergies, what they wish they could have done for their friend, and the pain they have lived with.
+They want other kids to know about all this – to prevent losing another young person to this disease.

 Caution: this article is powerful – we do not recommend it for children or young teens.

 The three friends headed to the Chatfield High School bonfire together.
 “We were having a good time playing around,” recalls Madeline.
-“I paid for a s’more and the choir director who was selling the s’mores said to get this one with a Reese’s [peanut butter cup] in it instead of a Hershey’s.”
+“I paid for a s’more.
+The choir director who was selling the s’mores said to get this one with a Reese’s [peanut butter cup] in it.”

 At this point, “I started freaking out.
 We didn’t know what to do in the situation,” says Madeline.
-While Simon usually carried an EpiPen auto-injector in his backpack and had one in his car, he hadn’t driven and had neither device with him.
+Simon usually carried an EpiPen auto-injector in his backpack and had one in his car.
+But he hadn’t driven and had neither device with him.

-He kept telling his friends, “It’s fine.
+He kept telling his friends of the allergic reaction: “It’s fine.
 It’s no big deal.
 I just threw up so it’s no longer in my system,” Madeline recalls. [*Editor’s Note: Vomiting does not eliminate an allergen in the bloodstream.]

-She offered to take her friend to the ER or to his home, asking him multiple times: “What do you need?
+She offered to take her friend to the ER or to his home.
+She asked him multiple times: “What do you need?
 What can I do?”

 “We didn’t know how to react in the situation,” says Madeline.
 “I knew that it wasn’t OK.
 But Simon was so adamant about not getting help, not going home, not being a burden to people – that I believed him.”